smscommunity/sms-guide/_game/techniques/maneuvers/piantaearly.md

   - Its important to finish spinning just before you land, so you are holding forward and let Mario run for at least one frame to have enough speed/height.
 [More details on spinjumps](/sms-guide/techniques/spinjumps/)
 - Right when you enter Y-Cam, hold left to turn and once you reach a 45° angle to the wall, press Y to exit Y-Cam then hold A to wallkick (or double tap A holding the second press, but using Y to exit Y-Cam provides the best muscle memory for infinite wallkicks
 - Hover backwards onto the Shine Gate
+- Jump and tap hover and fall into the pipe

 {% include yt.html id="J4BzX00buXY" %}